-How a Wearable Vest Can Protect Astronauts on a Mission to Mars
+How a Wearable Vest Can Protect Astronauts from Radiation in Deep Space

-“We’ve taken years of experience gained through the protection of emergency rescue workers and are currently adapting our designs for human deep space exploration,” said Dr. Oren Milstein, StemRad’s co-founder and chief executive officer.
-“Creating radiation shielding equipment that could accompany and help enable the first manned mission to Mars is incredibly exciting!”
+“We’ve taken years of experience gained through the protection of emergency rescue workers and are currently adapting our designs for human deep space exploration,” says Oren Milstein, StemRad’s co-founder and CEO.
+“Creating radiation shielding equipment that could accompany and help enable the first crewed mission to Mars is incredibly exciting!”